canarybuilds/zulip/templates/zerver/help/export-your-organization.md

 {start_tabs}

-1. Email support@zulip.com with your organization's feniks chat.com URL, asking for a full export with member consent.
+1. Email support@zulip.com with your organization's chat.feniks.global URL, asking for a full export with member consent.
 Email us from the same address that you use to sign in to Feniks Chat.